junxit/us-congress-bills-117/metadata.md

 - 2022-03-02 — Committee on Energy and Natural Resources.
 Reported by Senator Manchin with an amendment.
 With written report No. 117-87.
 - 2022-03-02 — Committee on Energy and Natural Resources.
 Reported by Senator Manchin with an amendment.
 With written report No. 117-87.
 - 2022-03-02 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 295.
+- 2022-04-06 — Amendment SA 5018 agreed to in Senate by Unanimous Consent.
+- 2022-04-06 — Amendment SA 5018 proposed by Senator Schumer for Senator Coons. (consideration: CR S2054; text: CR S2045-2047) In the nature of a substitute.
+- 2022-04-06 — Measure laid before Senate by unanimous consent. (consideration: CR S2053-2054)
+- 2022-04-06 — Passed Senate with an amendment by Voice Vote.
+- 2022-04-06 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2022-04-06 — Senate amendment agreed to: Amendment SA 5018 agreed to in Senate by Unanimous Consent.
+- 2022-04-06 — Senate amendment proposed (on the floor): Amendment SA 5018 proposed by Senator Schumer for Senator Coons.(consideration: CR S2054; text: CR S2045-2047)
+- 2022-04-06 — Senate amendment submitted
+- 2022-04-06 — The committee amendment withdrawn by Unanimous Consent.
+(CR S2054)